 Money-back guarantee: 30 DAYS

-PrivateVPN might not have the largest server network, with just 76 globally, but it does provide higher speeds than most of its competitors.
-Since Skype is a fairly data-intensive program, particularly during group calls, this makes PrivateVPN a strong choice, particularly for those who have slower internet to begin with.
-PrivateVPN is also capable of unblocking popular services like BBC iPlayer and Hulu, so you can use it to stream TV from back home if you’re in the UAE on vacation.
+PrivateVPN might not have the largest server network, with only roughly 200 globally, but they are spread across 60+ countries, and it does provide higher speeds than most of its competitors.
+This is important since Skype is a fairly data-intensive program, especially if you make a lot of group calls.
+PrivateVPN is also capable of accessing popular services like BBC iPlayer and Hulu, so you can use it to stream TV from back home while traveling in the UAE.

 This service offers apps for Windows, Android, iOS, and MacOS.
-Manual installation is required for Linux systems and network routers.
+Manual installation is required for Linux systems and supported routers.

 - A low-cost option that works in the UAE